NLog/NLog.github.io/_posts/2020-03-20-nlog-4-7-has-been-released.md

 The new releases will now be tagged by [Microsoft.SourceLink.GitHub](https://github.com/dotnet/sourcelink), that will allow easier debugging with NLog source code available from Github.
 See also the [
 Scott Hanselman blog](https://www.hanselman.com/blog/ExploringNETCoresSourceLinkSteppingIntoTheSourceCodeOfNuGetPackagesYouDontOwn.aspx)

-### NetCore Single File Publish
+### .NET Core Single File Publish
-NetCore3 introduced a new feature called Single File Publish, that builds the entire application (with dotnet) as a single executable file.
+.NET Core 3 introduced a new feature called Single File Publish, that builds the entire application (with dotnet) as a single executable file.
 Microsoft failed to complete the illusion, so if checking the `AppDomain.BaseDirectory`, then one will get a secret temporary folder, where the single executable file has been unzipped to.

 NLog uses `AppDomain.BaseDirectory` as base directory for all relative paths.
-This means logfiles will not appear as expected, but are instead written to the secret temp folder.
+This means log files will not appear as expected, but are instead written to the secret temp folder.
 The current work-around is to explicitly specify `${basedir}` with this special option:

 ```xml
 <target type="file" fileName="${basedir:fixtempdir=true}\App.txt" />